Position

 Average Salary: $129,031

 In Sacramento, legal professionals thrive in a dynamic environment.
 The state capital offers numerous opportunities for those in the legal field.
-Companies like the California Department of Justice and various law firms provide a robust platform for legal experts.
+Companies like the California Department of Justice and various law firms provide a robust platform for legal expertise.

 Find Research Attorney jobs in Sacramento, CA